The 5 Most Beautiful Cycle Paths in Europe

 Logistics: We highly recommend basing yourself out of Bordeaux which has all the travel links you need for this tour and is also a great city to explore.
 We also recommend tacking on an extra day to make the journey a 3-day adventure which will take you off the greenway, allowing you to ride through the winery heartlands from Soulac-sur-Mer to Lesparre-Medoc (bear in mind that this route is on back roads not cycle path).
 For the 3-day tour you will need to catch a train from Bordeaux to Facture Biganos which takes around 30mins.
 At the end of your tour you’ll need to get another train but this time from Lesparre-Medoc to Bordeaux which takes 1.5 hours.
 Book trains direct through SNCF.

-Nothing beats a big bowl of freshly caught moules (mussels) by the ocean.
+Places to eat and drink: Nothing beats a big bowl of freshly caught moules (mussels) by the ocean.
 To get exactly that, check out Les Chiens Fous in Soulac-sur-Mer.
 A great place to stop along the way is the seaside town of L’Embellie where if you head south, slightly out of town, you will find Rainbow Café, a classic beach bar with ocean views, healthy food and a cool surfer vibe.
 Go there for sunset if you can!

 A visit to one of the many wineries in the area around Lesparre-Médoc is a great way to top of your tour.
 Château Pierre de Montignac is welcoming family-run winery and château that offers delicious tastings and cheeseboards with accommodation onsite.
 If heading to Bordeaux it’s an absolute must to experience a wine tasting masterclass at Le Bar à Vin.
 It’s basically a school for wine enthusiasts wanting to know everything about fine French wine.
 There is an incredible array of wines priced anywhere from 2€ to 8€ served by young sommeliers learning their trade.
 Arrive early or be prepared to queue.